Infernio/MLib/README.md

 git submodule add https://github.com/Infernio/MLib
 ```

-In your build script (for an example build script, see [Anofeyn's](https://github.com/Infernio/Anofeyn/blob/master/_build.sh) or [Campfire's](https://github.com/chesko256/Campfire/blob/master/Campfire_BuildRelease.py)), you should then copy the sources from `MLib/scripts` to the temporary build folder.
+In your build script (for an example build script, see [Anofeyn's](https://github.com/Infernio/Anofeyn/blob/master/build.sh) or [Campfire's](https://github.com/chesko256/Campfire/blob/master/Campfire_BuildRelease.py)), you should then copy the sources from `MLib/scripts` to the temporary build folder.

 Feel free to redistribute the script files - it's unlikely that MLib will ever need major updates.
-But, if you want to be 100% sure, you can add `MLib.esp` as a master and point users to MLib's nexus page.
+But, if you want to be 100% sure, you can add `MLib.esp` as a master and rely on it to provide the scripts.

 ### Creating a new MCM with MLib
 To create an MCM with this library, first create a quest with a player reference alias and attach SKI_PlayerLoadGameAlias, as you normally would.